SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.3.md

 <a name="3.2"></a>

-## 3.2: Create the Project Manually
+## 3.2: Or Create the Project Manually

+If you have already cloned the Git repository, then the following steps are not needed!

 1. Right-click on the top level `Workspace` and select New -> Project From Template